 Stuffed Shells with 3 Cheeses

 1 box jumbo shells (not quite fully cooked - rinsed and cooled completely)

 16 ounces shredded mozzarella cheese, divided

 4 ounces grated parmesan cheese, divided

 10 ounces frozen spinach, thawed and squeezed dry (optional)

-3-4 cups of your favorite tomato sauce (try my homemade version), divided
+3-4 cups of your favorite tomato sauce, divided

 Preheat oven to 350F.